boazbk/tcs/lec_04_code_and_data.md

 > # { .pause }
 It would be highly worthwhile for you to stop here and try to solve this problem yourself.
-For example, you can try thinking how you would write a program `NANDEVAL(n,m,s,L,x)` that compues this function in the programming language of your choice.
+For example, you can try thinking how you would write a program `NANDEVAL(n,m,s,L,x)` that computes this function in the programming language of your choice.

 Here is a description of such an algorithm: